czgarrett/CZGPolygonLayer/README.md

 CZGPolygonLayer
 ===============

-CZGPolygonLayer is a cocos2d CCNode subclass that lets you draw arbitrary triangle strips.
-In effect, it is an abstraction on an OpenGL triangle strip draw, but you get the benefits of being able to use it as a CCNode.
+CZGPolygonLayer is a cocos2d CCNode subclass that lets you draw arbitrary collections of triangles.
+In effect, it is an abstraction on an OpenGL triangle draw, but you get the benefits of being able to use it as a CCNode.

-Installation:
+Overview
+---

+Installation
+---

+CZGPolygonLayer is wrapped up as a [cocoapod](cocoapods.org).
+The easiest way to use it is to add it as a pod to your project.
+CZGPolygonLayer depends on cocos2d being installed as a pod.
+If you haven't done this, I recommend adding cocos2d as a pod to your existing project, then delete the cocos2d files that were added when you set up the project.

 1. Set up [cocoapods](http://cocoapods.org/) for your project.
 2. Add CZGPolygonLayer as a pod